hemeac/kiwiTechTree/README.md

 ## Changelog
+* 0.3.5 (9 September 2020): Added Near Future Aeronautics Support; Removed the Needs CommunityTechTree from some parts (felt redundant).
+Moved Experimental Aircraft Engines to alternative propulsion branch; Added new node in aeronautics branch, one in flight systems, one in alternate propulsion.
 * 0.3.4 (8 September 2020): Added Mk-33 Support; Moved the R.A.P.I.E.R engine to alternate propulsion branch; Added a new node A Bit More Exotic Propulsion; Added Plurals to B9PS Switches
 * 0.3.3 (7 September 2020): Added Cryogenic Engines Support
 * 0.3.2 (3 September 2020): Added Kerbal Atomics and CryoTanks Support; Modifies tank upgrades depending on CryoTanks installation; Changed color scheme for Engine Switches based on fuel types; Added new tier on Nuclear Propulsion for Kerbal Atomics Upgrades